PLE Program Description | How PLE Courses Appear on License Lookup | Other Important Information | Mandatory RSA Course

 New Salespersons must wait until their first two-year licensure term ends, then they can begin to take Continuing Education courses for license renewal credit.
 Please refer to 18 VAC 135-20-101 of the Real Estate Board Regulations, which states: "All active salespersons... shall be required to complete a total of 16 instruction hours DURING EACH LICENSING TERM."
 The licensee must complete the Continuing Education hours DURING the licensing term, not BEFORE the licensing term begins.

-Completion of the three-hour RSA course is a one-time only education requirement to renew licenses that expire between July 31, 2012, and June 30, 2014.
+Completion of the three-hour RSA course is a one-time only education requirement for licensees.
 This three-hour course is in addition to the 24 hours of Continuing Education for Brokers, the 16 hours of Continuing Education for Experienced Salespersons, and the 30 hours of Post-License Education for New Salespersons.

 NOTE: Licensees who do not practice residential real estate, and shall not do so during the current licensing term, may obtain a waiver from completing the three-hour RSA course.
 Licensees must submit an original, signed and notarized Residential Standard Agency Continuing Education Course Waiver Notarized Affidavit to qualify for the waiver.
 Copies, faxes or emails will not be accepted.